ldsouza/ldsouza.github.io/_posts/2016-08-04-what-s-new-in-sql-server-2016-reporting-services.md

 ## New Modern Web Portal

-SSRS 2016 has a brand new web portal where you can access paginated reports and mobile reports all in one place.
+SSRS 2016 has a brand new modern web portal where you can access paginated reports and mobile reports all in one place.
 This is compatible with browsers like Chrome, Firefox, Internet Explorer, Safari and Edge.

 Paginated Documents history of reports, formatted for printing, you can export and email.
 Parameters. - Traditional form or reporting